 - Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.
-158.
+163. - Fix a sign error in the fixed-base term of the batch validation equation in § B.3 'Ed25519 batch validation' on p.
+166.

-- Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[4]{\cdot}$ for positive square root.
+- Incorporate changes to Sapling note encryption from [ZIP-212]. - Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Incorporate Ed25519 changes for Canopy from [ZIP-215]. - Add Appendix § B.3 'Ed25519 batch validation' on p.166. - · Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[+]{\cdot}$ for positive square root.